MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 There are several requirements and things to consider before you begin to provision GPU partitioning:

-- You must have an Azure Stack HCI cluster of at least two servers, running Azure Stack HCI, version 22H2.
+- You must have an Azure Stack HCI cluster running Azure Stack HCI, version 22H2.
+- You must physically install the same GPU model on every server of the cluster.

 - You must install the Nvidia GPU drivers both on the host and the guest VMs.
 See the Nvidia vGPU documentation \<insert_hyperlink_to_Nvidia_documentation\> for detailed deployment steps, licensing information, and supported operating systems.
 The deployment process includes performing a set of actions on both the host machine and the guest machines.